gmum/adversarial_examples_ae_layers/README.md

-# Code for paper: ""
+# Adversarial Examples Detection and Analysis with Layer-wise Autoencoders

-This project is for the paper "[Adversarial Examples Detection and Analysis with Layer-wise Autoencoders]()".
+This repository contains the code for paper "[Adversarial Examples Detection and Analysis with Layer-wise Autoencoders](https://arxiv.org/abs/2006.10013)".
 It has been forked from: [deep_Mahalanobis_detector](https://github.com/pokaxpoka/deep_Mahalanobis_detector).
+The code for the algorithm from the "odd odds" paper is from [the repo linked in that paper](https://github.com/yk/icml19_public).

 ## Preliminaries